Ângela Diniz: In the media

 Angela's life was considered for a movie to be directed by Roberto Farias, with Deborah Secco on the lead role, but it was never produced.

 Part of her story is told on the book Submundo da sociedade, by Adelaide Carraro.

 In 2006, Doca Street published a book called Mea Culpa, in which he explains in detail how he met Angela, how they started an extramarital affair, how he left his wife and children to live with Ângela, and how he killed her.

-On 2020, Praia dos Ossos a podcast about the case, was released.
+In 2020, Praia dos Ossos, a podcast about the case, was released.

+Diniz was portrayed by Ísis Valverde in the 2023 biographical film Angela.
+She was also portrayed by Marjorie Estiano in the 2024 biographical television series Ângela Diniz: Assassinada e Condenada.